 - Organizing Is Not about Getting People to Agree with Radical Ideas

 - Newly radicalized people often get excited about radicalizing other people through intellectual argument and sometimes use this approach in 1-on-1s, but that’s actually not how we should think about organizing.
 Rather, building power with our coworkers is about using social relationships to re-examine and re-interpret our circumstances as workers and what it would take to make things better.
-Spreading radical ideas is better thought of as an important and inevitable byproduct rather than an immediate aim of good organizing.
+Spreading radical ideas is better thought of part of the culmination of rather than the first step of good organizing.
 Stick to AEIOU and you’ll have more success.

 - Species of 1-on-1s